SSNITGhana/ssnit-branches/README.md

 # ssnit-branches

-**This branch is for development and testing—all production builds should only be linked to the master branch!**
+**This branch is for development and testing—all production builds of the app should only point to the master branch!**

 A repo for the Realm database of SSNIT Branches used by SSNIT's mobile app.